MicrosoftDocs/azure-devops-docs/docs/pipelines/get-started/pipelines-sign-up.md

 ## Change organization or project settings

 You can rename and delete your organization, or change the organization location.
-To learn more, see the following articles:
+For more information, see the following articles:

 - [Manage organizations](../../organizations/accounts/organization-management.md)
 - [Rename an organization](../../organizations/accounts/rename-organization.md)